-- The potential for dust emissions resulting from construction works and activities. - The potential for increases in noise and vibration levels during the project construction to significantly affect amenity in adjacent residential and parkland areas. - The potential for increases in noise levels from the project's operation to significantly affect amenity in adjacent residential and parkland areas. - The potential for increased vehicle traffic to adversely affect local air quality due to exposure to vehicle emissions.
+- Potential for dust emissions resulting from construction works and activities, including dust from potentially contaminated soil. - Potential for increases in noise and vibration levels during the project construction to significantly affect amenity in adjacent residential and parkland areas. - Potential for increases in noise levels from the project's operation to affect amenity significantly in adjacent residential and parkland areas. - Potential for increased vehicle traffic to affect local air quality adversely due to exposure to vehicle emissions. - Potential for increased emissions of greenhouse gases to result from the project.

-- Identify dwellings and any other potentially sensitive receptors (e.g. community centres, open spaces etc.) that could be affected by the project potential effects on air quality, noise or vibration levels. - Identify flora and fauna that could be affected by the project potential effects on air quality, noise or vibration levels. - Monitor and characterise background levels of air quality (e.g. dust and greenhouse gas emissions from equipment), noise and vibration in the vicinity of the project, including the established residential areas and other sensitive urban receptors along the road corridor.
+- Identify dwellings and any other potentially sensitive receptors (e.g. community centres, open spaces etc.) that could be affected by the project's potential effects on air quality, noise or vibration levels, especially vulnerable receptors including children and the elderly. - Monitor and characterise background levels of air quality (e.g. dust and greenhouse gas emissions from equipment), noise and vibration in the vicinity of the project, including the established residential areas and other sensitive urban receptors along the road corridor.

-Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during the project construction and operation arising from specified air pollution indicators, noise, vibration and lighting, in the context of applicable policy and standards.
+• Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during the project construction and operation arising from specified air pollution indicators, greenhouse gases, noise, vibration and lighting, in the context of applicable policy and standards.

-- Predict likely atmospheric concentrations of dust and other relevant air pollution indicators at sensitive receptors along the road corridor, during the project construction and operation, using an air quality impact assessment undertaken in accordance with the SEPP (Ambient Air Quality) environmental objectives. - Assess likely noise, vibration and lighting impacts at sensitive receptors along the road corridor during the project construction and operation (both with and in the absence of the proposed mitigation measures).
+- Predict likely atmospheric concentrations of dust and other relevant air pollution indicators at sensitive receptors along the road corridor, during project construction and operation, using an air quality impact assessment undertaken in accordance with relevant SEPP environmental objectives. - Assess likely noise, vibration and lighting impacts at sensitive receptors along the road corridor during project construction and operation (both with and in the absence of the proposed mitigation measures), relative to relevant standards. - Estimate direct and indirect emissions of greenhouse gases resulting from the project. - Assess potential safety hazards to the public arising from project construction.